henrikenquist/aces-up/README.md

 ### A friendly conversation

 A player might say:
-> "Hey dude, the _Ace_ rule moves are covered by the _Highest card_ rules so why not only use the latter?"
+> "Hey dude, the _Ace_ rule moves are covered by the _Highest card_ rules so why not only use those?"

 I reply:
 > "That is correct, my friend.
 But!
 What if you want to test a strategy where you only want to move the aces, but not the highest card (if not an ace)?"

 The player is not convinced:
-> "Why would you do that?
+> "Why would you want to do that?
 Isn't that stupid?
 Don't you want to win the game?"

 I explain:
 > "Well remember, the aim of this software is to test different strategies, so this is a feature - not a bug.
 >
 > Run game option 2, first with rule 3 and then with rule 30.
 You will see that you (sometimes) get different scores!
+>
+> By the way, only allowing for ace moves is a [known variation](https://en.wikipedia.org/wiki/Aces_Up#Variations) which make it harder to win (odds: 270).
+Don't you like a challenge?

 ### Missing rules